Backbone Support Staff

 Cameron can be reached at firstname.lastname@example.org

-Dr. Juliet Schiller is the Director of County-wide Antiracist Action at Marin Promise Partnership.
-Juliet embraces her mixed cultural roots, with over six hundred years of family history from Fresnillo, Mexico, Wind River Tribal land and Southern Europe.
-Prior to joining Marin Promise, Juliet was a professor of education teaching courses on international human rights, racial equity and justice, American poverty, English Language Learner instruction, and teacher education.
-She directed a university’s Secondary Credential Department, a second university’s Center for Gender and Sexuality, created the research journal depository, Scholarship and Engagement in Education (SEED) at Dominican University, and was faculty advisor to multiple LGBTQI college student groups.
-Juliet has been in the field of education for nearly two decades, beginning as a middle school teacher and youth theater arts director and then co-developing and leading teacher training across the Bay Area.
-Juliet was Board President for Canal Alliance for four years and served as Vice-Chair of the Marin Human Rights Commission for three.
-In her current role, Juliet leads antiracism assessment, goal-setting, and facilitation across the Partnership.
-She also directs the Early Grade Literacy Team, College Readiness: “Keeping Every Door Open Team,” College and Career Completion Team, and is co-developing a countywide teachers of color pipeline.
-Juliet is deeply involved with Survivor’s International, providing refugee services in the San Francisco Bay Area to survivors of political torture.
-Juliet currently serves as an advisory board member for the African Human Rights Coalition, which protects LGBTQI individuals as they hide from abuse and flee the death penalty in several African countries.
-She earned her bachelor’s degree from Colorado, M.S. in Curriculum and Instruction at Dominican University in California, and a doctorate double major in International and Multicultural Education/Human Rights Education and Learning & Instruction from the University of San Francisco.
-Juliet spends her free time with her husband and three kids, writing a novel that takes place during the San Francisco Gold Rush, and acrylic painting portraits, landscapes, and narrative illustration (including ex votos).
+Dr. Juliet Schiller is the Director of County-wide Antiracism Action at Marin Promise Partnership.
+Juliet embraces her mixed cultural roots with family history from Fresnillo, Mexico, Wind River Tribal land and Southern Europe.
+At Marin Promise Partnership, Juliet leads antiracism assessment, goal-setting, and facilitation across the Partnership.
+She also directs the Early Grade Literacy Team and is co-developing a countywide teachers of color pipeline.
+Prior to joining Marin Promise, Juliet was a professor of education, Board President for Canal Alliance and Vice-Chair of the Marin Human Rights Commission.
+Juliet is deeply involved with Survivor’s International for survivors of political torture.
+She serves as an advisory board member for the African Human Rights Coalition.
+She earned a doctorate with a double major in International and Multicultural Education/Human Rights Education and Learning & Instruction from the University of San Francisco.
+Juliet spends her free time with her husband and three kids, writing a novel that takes place during the San Francisco Gold Rush, and painting with oils and acrylics.
 If there is an artistic or creative pursuit to be found, you can count on Juliet to dive in!

 Juliet can be reached at email@example.com